littledivy/tokio-aws-lc/README.md

 # tokio-aws-lc

-An implementation of SSL streams for Tokio built on top of the [`aws-lc-sys` crate]
+An implementation of SSL streams for Tokio built on top of `aws-lc-sys`

 Based on `tokio-openssl`